snowplow/snowplow/2-collectors/thrift-raw-event/README.md

 ## Copyright and license

-The Snowplow Raw Event Thrift Schema is copyright 2013-2014 Snowplow Analytics Ltd.
+The Snowplow Thrift Raw Event is copyright 2013-2014 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.